Greensburg woman arrested after 27 malnourished dogs rescued from property, husband still at large

 The Louisiana Humane Society says one dog had concrete and sticks in her stomach. "

 "They were covered in feces and urine.
-There was probably close to an inch of standing urine within most of the residents in that shed," Carona said.
+There was probably close to an inch of standing urine within most of the residents in that shed," Carmona said.

 All of the dogs are now on the road to recovery.
 Rescuers say the cost is high.

 "Imagine one dog sick can ring up a bill of a couple thousand.
 Try 27 with medical needs.
-They have to be examined, vaccinated, heartworm tested," Jeff Dorson of the Humane Society of Louisiana said.
+They have to be examined, vaccinated, heartworm tested," said Jeff Dorson of the Humane Society of Louisiana.

 Investigators are also looking into whether two children were living in these conditions alone while the adults lived elsewhere.